Schuyler man indicted for selling fake Social Security cards - NewsBreak

 OMAHA, Neb.
 (WOWT) - Mailer scams are claiming to be from the Omaha Police Officer’s Association.
 Omaha POA says at least one type of scam has been seen, alleging to be from the Fraternal Order of Police Lodge 1 and demanding payment.

-OMAHA, Neb.
-(AP) — An eastern Nebraska man who pleaded guilty to threatening to kill a U.S. wildlife officer and brandishing a gun during a violent crime has been sentenced to nearly 10 years in federal prison.
-Cody Cape, 24, of Blair, was sentenced Thursday in U.S. District Court...
+An eastern Nebraska man who pleaded guilty to threatening to kill a U.S. wildlife officer and brandishing a gun during a violent crime has been sentenced to nearly 10 years in federal prison.

 klkntv.com